The country

 The security situation

 Armed conflict erupted in eastern Ukraine in 2014, following Russia’s occupation and annexation of Crimea, dramatically affecting the lives of millions of people.
-On February 24, 2022 Russia escalated its conflict with Ukraine by invading the country on several fronts.
+On February 24, 2022, Russia escalated its conflict with Ukraine by invading the country on several fronts.
 The 2022 invasion has become the largest conventional military attack on a sovereign state in Europe and created the continent’s largest refugee crisis since World War II.

 The invasion has received near universal international condemnation, and many countries have imposed sanctions on Russia and also supplied military aid to Ukraine.
 In contrast, China and India - the two most populous countries in the world - did not condemn the war and made virtually no effort to end the conflict, even though both countries are the only ones capable of contributing much to it.

-The security situation in Ukraine deteriorated rapidly following the launch of the Russian military offensive with forces crossing into the country from Belarus in the north, Russia in the east and Crimea in the south.
+The security situation in Ukraine deteriorated rapidly following the launch of the Russian military offensive, with forces crossing into the country from Belarus in the north, Russia in the east and Crimea in the south.
 The armed violence escalated in at least eight oblasts (administrative regions), including Kyiv Oblast, Kharkiv Oblast, and Chernihiv Oblast, as well as in the eastern oblasts Donetsk and Luhansk which were already affected by the 2014 conflict.

 After Russian withdrawal of troops from the Kyiv, Chernihiv and Kharkiv Oblasts, the security situation improved there, at least temporarily.
-Subsequently Russia’s self-declared main effort has been on taking control of the Donbas region, though missile attacks and other airstrikes on large urban centers in the whole of Ukraine continue.
+Subsequently, Russia’s self-declared main effort has been on taking control of the Donbas region, though missile attacks and other airstrikes on large urban centers in the whole of Ukraine continue.

 In a further escalation of the conflict, Russia declared on September 30, 2022 the annexation of Donetsk, Kherson, Luhansk, and Zaporizhzhia regions into the territory of the Russian Federation.
 On October 10, 2022, the Russian president announced targeted attacks on Ukraine's energy infrastructure.
 As the Russian Federation rhetorically threatens NATO member states and the use of nuclear weapons, the Ukraine crisis risks escalating into a Third World War with unforeseeable consequences for billions of people globally.

-In its first comprehensive report on the situation in Ukraine since Russia's invasion on February 24, 2022, the Independent International Commission of Inquiry on Ukraine concluded that the Russian authorities have committed numerous violations of international humanitarian law and international human rights law, in addition to a wide range of war crimes.
-The war crimes include attacks on civilians and energy-related infrastructure, willful killings, torture and inhuman treatment, unlawful confinement, rape and unlawful transfers and deportations of children from Ukraine to the Russian Federation.
-Some of the serious violations of the law may amount to crimes against humanity.
+In its first comprehensive report on the situation in Ukraine since Russia's invasion on February 24, 2022, issued in March 2023, the Independent International Commission of Inquiry on Ukraine concluded that the Russian authorities have committed numerous violations of international humanitarian law and international human rights law, in addition to a wide range of war crimes.

 Donations